Constructions of $q$-hyperbolic knots: An application to quantum representations

 The Nielsen-Thurston classification implies that mapping classes $\phi \in$ Mod$(\Sigma_{g,n})$ are either periodic, reducible, or pseudo-Anosov, and the geometry of the mapping torus $M_{\phi} = \Sigma_{g,n}\times I / (x \sim \phi(x))$ of $\phi$ is determined by this classification.
 The AMU conjecture \cite{AMU} relates the Nielsen-Thurston classification of mapping classes to their quantum representations.

-\begin{conjecture}[AMU Conjecture, \cite{AMU}] Let $\phi \in$ Mod$(\Sigma_{g,n})$ be a pseudo-Asatifiesnosov mapping class.
+\begin{conjecture}[AMU Conjecture, \cite{AMU}] Let $\phi \in$ Mod$(\Sigma_{g,n})$ be a pseudo-Anosov mapping class.
 Then for any big enough level $r$, there is a choice of coloring $c$ of the components of $\partial \Sigma_{g,n}$ such that $\rho_{r,c}(\phi)$ has infinite order. \end{conjecture}

 \begin{remark}Note that if a mapping class $\phi \in \rm{ Mod}(\Sigma_{g,n})$ satisfies the AMU conjecture, then any mapping class that is a conjugate of a power of $\phi$ also satisfies the conjecture \end{remark}